South Bass Island–Scheeff East Point Nature Preserve

 Western Reserve Land Conservancy Parks and Preserves webpage

 The Scheeff East Point Nature Preserve is a stop on the Lake Erie Birding Trail.

 About Scheeff East Point Nature Preserve

-n 2008, the 9-acre Scheeff East Point Nature Preserve became the first property owned by the Put-in-Bay Township Park District.
-The land was purchased with federal Endangered Species Act funding and donations from numerous partners including the Western Reserve Land Conservancy, and many community members including the Scheeff-family for which the park is named.
+Dedicated in 2009, Scheeff East Point was the Put-in-Bay Township Park District’s first property.
+The land was purchased with federal Endangered Species Act funding and donations from numerous partners and many community members, including the Scheeff family.